Stephen Hopper: Honours

 On 1 January 2001, the Australian government awarded Hopper the Centenary Medal for his "service to the community".
 On 11 June 2012, Hopper was named a Companion of the Order of Australia for "eminent service as a global science leader in the field of plant conservation biology, particularly in the delivery of world class research programs contributing to the conservation of endangered species and ecosystems."
 He was also inducted into the Western Australia Science Hall of Fame in the same year.

 Albany

 In 2015, he moved to Albany, Western Australia, and he has returned to his interest in Anigozanthus.
-In 2025 he will publish a book on the genus Eucalyptus that examines Aboriginal knowledge and Western Science relating to the genus.
+In 2025 he published a book on the genus Eucalyptus that examines Aboriginal knowledge and Western Science relating to the genus.